Buyers Resources

 Contact us with any questions, read more about Immigrating to Canada or examine our Buyers Agency Service.

-3A®Group RE/MAX offers an exclusive Buyer's Agency where we do the searching, vetting and purchasing of homes and property to your specifications and requirements.
+We offer an exclusive Buyer's Agency where we do the searching, vetting and purchasing of homes and property to your specifications and requirements.
 It is fast becoming the best way to locate exactly what you want, and avoid the international travel restrictions.